athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 - inheritance
 - polymorphism

-But as I said, prior to ES6 JavaScript did not have a formal syntax for "classes".
+But as I said, prior to ES6, JavaScript did not have a formal syntax for "classes".
 This led the JavaScript community to develop a [series of instantiation patterns](http://nick.balestra.ch/2015/classes-and-instantiation-patterns-in-javascript/) to help _simulate_ classes.

 Of all of these patterns, the `pseudoclassical instantiation pattern` became one of the most popular ways to simulate a class in JavaScript.
 This is evidenced by the fact that many of the "first generation" JavaScript libraries and frameworks, like [google closure library](https://developers.google.com/closure/library/) and [backbone](https://backbonejs.org/), are written in this style.

-The reason we are going over this history is because the thing about "programming patterns" vs. a programming languages formal syntax is that patterns are not as easy to search, you often need a deeper understanding of the language to understand why the patterns are structured in the way they are and the intent of these patterns is not self evident.
-In other words, patterns are often developed and disseminated through "cultural knowledge".
+The reason we are going over this history is because the thing about a programming language is there are "patterns" and "syntax".
+The challenge with "patterns" is:

+- They are disseminated culturally
+- They are _often_ not easy to search
+- They _often_ require a deeper understanding of the language and problem being solved to understand why the pattern became accepted.

+The last point is relevant to our conversation because patterns ultimatley make assumptions.
+Assumptions like our understanding of the problem being solved and where and when a pattern should itself be used.
+The end result is that a pattern can just become a "thing" we do all while forgetting why we started to do it in the first place or what the world could look like without it.

 For example, the most common way of writing a React class component is to use ES6 class syntax.
 But did you know that ES6 class syntax is little more than syntactic sugar around the `pseudoclassical instantiation pattern`?